 Strategic risk is the current or prospective risk to earnings and capital arising from changes in the business environment and from adverse business decisions, improper implementation of decisions or lack of responsiveness to changes in the business environment.
+GBI assumes low strategic risk to achieve its business goals in changing market conditions.
 Strategic risk is taken into account in the capital planning process and business viability analysis in order to account for the possible increase in the capital requirement based on the strategies or the business models that are chosen by GBI.